HamadYA/CLDTracker/README.md

 ```
 3. Open `http://localhost:8097` in your browser (remember to change the IP address and port according to the actual situation).

-4. Then you can visualize the candidate elimination process (inherited from OSTrack).
+4. Then you can visualize the results.

 ![ECE_vis](assets/CE_1.png)